 3. Add vinegar to the cornmeal and mix up.

-4. Using clean hands knead the dough until thoroughly mixed and just a little stiffened and then split the dough into two equal parts.
+4. Using clean hands, knead the dough until it is thoroughly mixed and just a little stiffened, then split the dough into two equal parts.

 5. Using a large pot, bring water to a boil.
 Add half of the dough slowly and cook for 10 minutes, stirring continuously and vigorously.
 Then remove from heat.